ahayworth/python_awair/README.md

 - Device management (such as changing the display of a device)

 Dive into our [documentation](https://python-awair.readthedocs.io/en/latest) to get started!

+# Status

+This project could be considered in "maintenance mode".
+It meets the needs of the Home Assistant integration, and there are no current plans to add new features.
+Large PRs adding significant new features or drastically changing the library are unlikely to be accepted without prior discussion (please open an issue first).

+However, bug fixes and updates to support python and/or Home Assistant compatibility are welcomed and accepted!
+I intend to keep passively maintaining the library, and please open an issue if there is an unaddressed need.

 # Development